-Based in Trento, Italy, the Mestizo Saxophone Quartet formed in November 2017 while studying with renowned saxophonist Marco Albonetti and holds an active and diverse performing schedule throughout Italy.
-Mestizo is originally a word from Spanish, which translates to a person of mixed cultural ancestry - perfectly describing this quartet’s global diversity with members from Israel, Costa Rica, and the United States.
-Consequently, we are most passionate about integrating music from each of our ethnic musical traditions, as well as playing pieces by composers from our home countries.
-We also enjoy exposing audience members to the virtuosic and diverse sounds of the classical/contemporary saxophone quartet.
+Based in Italy, the Mestizo Saxophone Quartet was formed in 2017 while studying with renowned Italian saxophonist, Marco Albonetti and now holds an active and diverse performing schedule throughout Italy.
+Mestizo is originally a word from Spanish, which translates to a person of mixed cultural ancestry - perfectly describing this quartet’s global diversity from Israel, Costa Rica, and the United States.

 Meet the Members!

-Hailing from Athens, GA, and Isle of Palms, SC, Caroline is pursuing a Masters degree in saxophone performance at the F.A.
+Hailing from Athens, GA, Caroline is pursuing a Masters degree in saxophone performance at the F.A.
 Bonporti Conservatorio di Trento in Italy.
 She also holds a B.A. from the University of Georgia in the United States.
-As a soloist, Caroline has received 1st prize in the UGA Hodgson Wind Ensemble Concerto Competition, 1st prize in the Eiffel Murray SAI Music Competition and prizes in il Concorso Internazionale di Sogliano al Rubicone and MTNA Georgia Young Artists Competition.
-She has also advanced to the finals of both the North American Saxophone Alliance Quartet Competition and Music Teachers National Association Chamber Competition.
-Caroline is the recipient of the Kenneth Fischer Memorial Scholarship, UGA Directors Award of Excellence, and Faenza SaxArts Scholarship.
-She has also performed in masterclasses and festivals across the United States, Italy and France.
+As a soloist, Caroline has received prizes in numerous competitions including first place in the Hugh Hodgson Wind Ensemble Concerto Competition.
+As a chamber musician before forming Mestizo, she has advanced to the finals of both the North American Saxophone Alliance Quartet Competition and Music Teachers National Association Chamber Competition.
+Caroline is the recipient of the Kenneth Fischer Memorial Scholarship, UGA Directors Award of Excellence, Faenza SaxArts Scholarship.
+She has also performed concerts and music festivals across the United States, Italy, France, Croatia, Cyprus and San Marino.
 Her primary teachers include Marco Albonetti and Connie Frigo.

 Born in Barva de Heredia, Costa Rica, Jaime Mora holds master’s degrees in Saxophone and Chamber Music from the F.A.
 Bonporti conservatory of Trento, Italy; and a B.A in Saxophone performance and education from Universidad Nacional in Costa Rica.
 Mr. Mora is recipient of several prizes and awards, including first prize in the Salieri Competition, first prize in the Città Piove di Sacco Competition, and a Gold Medal at the World Music Competition.
 Mr. Mora has toured around the world with diverse chamber ensembles, and has attended several master classes in his native country Costa Rica, as well as Mexico, China, and across Europe.